nfrontero20/satellites/README.md

 extract much meaning from since there are so many NA’s).
-Finally, by making a package for the `satellite` data set, a description of the variables is easily accessible and visible through the “Help” tab through running `?satellites`.
+Finally, by making a package for the `satellite` data set, a description of the variables is easily accessible and visible through the “Help” tab through running `??satellites`.
 While the UCS Satellites Database contains documentation on their data, which can be found [here](https://s3.amazonaws.com/ucs-documents/nuclear-weapons/sat-database/4-11-17-update/User+Guide+1-1-17+wAppendix.pdf), I found it cumbersome to go back and forth between the data and the